Chromatic splitting for the $K(2)$-local sphere at $p=2$: The decomposition of

 \begin{rem} We have not listed all the additive extensions in the spectral sequences \eqref{eq:extra-localized1} and \eqref{eq:main-localized}.
-In fact we have missed only those exotic extensions by $2$ implied by the extension from $v_1$ to $\eta^2$ already visible in \fullref{fig:V0} of \fullref{sec:recollections}.
-Indeed, it will follow from \fullref{thm:the-big-one} below that all additive extensions are determined by $v_1^4$ and $\zeta_2$ multiplications and the exotic extensions by $2$ from $v_1$ to $\eta^2$, from $\myoneb$ to $\myoneb^2\eta$, and from $\eta v_1 \myoneb+v_1^2\myoneb^2$ to
+In fact we have missed only those exotic extensions by $2$ implied by the extension from $v_1$ to $\eta^2$ already visible in \Cref{fig:V0} of \Cref{sec:recollections}.
+Indeed, it will follow from \Cref{thm:the-big-one} below that all additive extensions are determined by $v_1^4$ and $\zeta_2$ multiplications and the exotic extensions by $2$ from $v_1$ to $\eta^2$, from $\myoneb$ to $\myoneb^2\eta$, and from $\eta v_1 \myoneb+v_1^2\myoneb^2$ to

 The last equivalence follows from the fact that $\eta^3=0$ at $E_4$.
-These extension are all shown in \fullref{fig:LK1LK2V0}.
+These extension are all shown in \Cref{fig:LK1LK2V0}.
 The upper figure shows a pattern from $L_{K(1)}V(0)$, and the lower figure shows a pattern from $L_{K(1)}(V(0)\wedge V(0))$.
-Compare \fullref{fig:V0} and \fullref{fig:LK1V0}. \end{rem}
+Compare \Cref{fig:V0} and \Cref{fig:LK1V0}. \end{rem}